sf-wdi-21/rails-drills-blog/README.md

-== README

-NOTE that this solution contains code beyond the requirements of the timed drills in which you were striving for bare dones functionality.
+NOTE that this solution contains code (e.g. styling) that goes beyond the requirements of the timed drills in which you were striving for bare dones functionality.

 After cloning, run:

-- bundle install
+1. bundle install

-- rake bower:install (app uses the bower-rails gem for front-end dependencies)
+2. rake bower:install (app uses the bower-rails gem for front-end dependencies)

-- rake db:setup (creates the database and runs seeds.rb)
+3. rake db:setup (creates the database and runs seeds.rb)

 To create a Comment model that can `belong_to` any other model (polymorphic association):